CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2022/attendee-zoom-setting.md

 permalink: /conference/2022/speakers/attendee_zoom_setting/
 toc: false
 widget: true
-speakers: true
+speakers: false
-registerforCppIndiaCon: true
+registerforCppIndiaCon: false
-joinCppIndia: false
+joinCppIndia: true
-cppindiaconsponsors: true
+cppindiaconsponsors: false
 ---

 **CppIndiaCon 2022** will be an online conference via Zoom.
 An email with the link to the all-day conference will be sent a few days before the event.
 All talks will take place on the same Zoom event.
 To avoid last-minute delays, it is recommended that you install/update [Zoom](https://zoom.us/download){:target="_blank"} on your device beforehand.